 Established by the Campbell family in 1974, Elk Cove Vineyards began when there were fewer than 10 wineries in Oregon.
 Pat and Joe Campbell were true pioneers in the industry, and in 1979, their Riesling won gold at the Oregon State Fair, the Tri-Cities Wine Festival, and the Seattle Enological Society annual tasting.
 Today, while there are hundreds of wineries throughout the state, Elk Cove continues to rank as one of the top wineries in the region.
 Adam Campbell, Pat and Joe’s son, took over the production in 1995, and carries on the family tradition and vision.
 Elk Cove produces pinot blanc, pinot gris, Riesling, and Chardonnay, but pinot noir remains their benchmark wine.
 Don’t miss their delicious dessert wine blend, Ultima, for an extra special treat!

 Elk Cove welcomes visitors every day from 10 a.m. to 5 p.m.
-Choose from a variety of tasting options, from a standard tasting room flight to a grand tour, available by reservation only.
+Their tasting options include either an indoor or outdoor tasting, available by reservation only.
 All the while, enjoy scenic views of the Winery Estate Vineyard and the Coast Range Mountains.

 Hawks View Winery | Sherwood